nicolasdespres/respect-rails/README.md

 * [Repect for Rails API reference documentation](FIXME)
 * {file:FAQ.md Frequently Asked Question}

+# Compatibility

+_Respect for Rails_ has been tested with:

+* Ruby 1.9.3-p392 (should be compatible with all 1.9.x family)
+* Rails 3.2.13
+* Respect 0.1.0

+Note that it uses `ActiveSupport::JSON` to encode/decode JSON objects.

 # Feedback

 I would love to hear what you think about this library.
 Feel free to post any comments/remarks on the